Landlord Engagement Specialist

 - Perform other duties as assigned.

-Bachelor's degree in Business Administration, Communications or related field and 1 or more years of Business/Real Estate experience OR 5 or more years Business/Real Estate experience
+Bachelor's degree in Business Administration, Communications, Social Services or related field and 1 or more years of Housing or Business/Real Estate experience OR 5 or more years Housing or Business/Real Estate experience

 PLUS Valid driver's license and acceptable vehicle insurance

 1 or more years in Housing related field

 Exceptionally strong written and verbal communication skills, coupled with presentation skills.